ryleenorman/DresstoImpressUpdated/READMEAssignment4.md

 ### Outfit Results

 This page is linked to the first hero image button on the Home Page.
 This is where the user will go to get their generated outfit for the day.
 The page is made up of a two column layout from W3Schools.
 Currently, there is an anchored button that will take the user to the Weather Channel’s website to check their weather for that area.
 The next section there is a button that will randomly generate an outfit every time the user clicks the button.
 The function used is JavaScript that puts uploaded images from the developer into an array that chooses one at random each time.
 This was a personal idea that ChatGPT was able to clean up and help make my code functional.
+This is also where we plan to implement the NOAA weather APIs to display weather or retrieve data to give our customers better outfit predictions.

 ### Look Book